timescale/timescaledb-parallel-copy/README.md

         Number of parallel requests to make (default 1)
 ```

+### Purpose

+PostgreSQL native `COPY` function is transactional and single-threaded, and may not be suitable for ingesting large
+amounts of data.
+Assuming the file is at least loosely chronologically ordered with respect to the hypertable's time
+dimension, this tool should give you great performance gains by parallelizing this operation, allowing users to take
+full advantage of their hardware.

+This tool also takes care to ingest data in a more efficient manner by roughly preserving the order of the rows.
+By
+taking a "round-robin" approach to sharing inserts between parallel workers, the database has to switch between chunks
+less often.
+This improves memory management and keeps operations on the disk as sequential as possible.

 ### Contributing
 We welcome contributions to this utility, which like TimescaleDB is released under the Apache2 Open Source License.
 The same [Contributors Agreement](//github.com/timescale/timescaledb/blob/master/CONTRIBUTING.md) applies; please sign the [Contributor License Agreement](https://cla-assistant.io/timescale/timescaledb-parallel-copy) (CLA) if you're a new contributor.